dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Continued working with "Automate the Boring Stuff with Python".

 **Thoughts:** Made some serious progress today on my Python scripts.
 Got them debugged and running very nicely!

+### Day 41: 4 Aug 2019

+**Today's Progress**: Got back started on the 1 hour a day (never went away, just stopped posting) and really started to dig in to Python.

+**Thoughts:** I has been quite a stretch since I last posted so I can either restart the 100 days or just continue.
+I decided to continue and pick up where I left off.